Endometriosis divorce rate.

 The emotional, mental, and psychological toll this chronic illness has on the couple is another reason for the higher endometriosis divorce rate.

-It causes my wife Irritable Bowel Syndrome since endometrial tissue reached her bowel.
-In addition to that, she developed various kinds of food intolerance.
+It causes my wife Irritable Bowel Syndrome (IBS for short) because endometrial tissue reached her to her bowel.
+In addition to that, she developed various kinds of food intolerances.

 Saving marriage from divorce amongst couples with endometriosis isn’t easy.
 Everything seems to work against the affected couple.